Ewm24k/smartkiddo-verse/learning-adventureprompt.md

   (avoid a corner that happens to hit a decorative graphic) so idle bars blend with the scene instead of reading as plain black/white bands.

+**Option B — FILL (true fullscreen, edge-to-edge on any device, crops overflow instead of showing bars):** Use this when the person explicitly wants the page to fill the whole screen on any device with no bars/letterbox visible at all (e.g. phones, tablets, ultrawide monitors).
+- `#stage-wrapper` is `position: fixed; inset: 0; width: 100vw; height: 100vh;
+  overflow: hidden;` — the background image itself uses `background-size: cover; background-position: center;` on a full-bleed layer inside it, so it always fills the screen completely, cropping whatever overflows on one axis.
+- Because `background-size: cover` no longer keeps the box's aspect ratio equal to the image's, percentage-of-stage positioning would drift here — so buttons/mascot must instead be positioned with a small JS layout function that replicates the exact same cover math the browser is using, then places every element in **pixels**, not percent:
+  - `scale = Math.max(viewportW / sourceW, viewportH / sourceH)`
+  - `displayedW = sourceW * scale`, `displayedH = sourceH * scale`
+  - `offsetX = (viewportW - displayedW) / 2`, `offsetY = (viewportH - displayedH) / 2`
+    (these come out negative/zero when the image is being cropped, which is expected)
+  - for each element's known percentage box (left/top/width/height as % of the source image, same numbers Option A would use):
+    `pxLeft = offsetX + (pctLeft/100) * displayedW`, and so on for top/width/height.
+- Re-run this layout function on `resize`, `orientationchange`, and (if available) `window.visualViewport`'s `resize` event, so rotating a phone or resizing a window keeps everything pixel-locked with zero drift at any aspect ratio, including extreme portrait/ultrawide.
+- Tell the person plainly that Option B will crop some of the scene's edges on aspect ratios very different from the source image (e.g. a wide scene viewed on a tall phone will lose its left/right edges) — that's the expected tradeoff for true edge-to-edge fill, not a bug.

 **Button/element chrome (critical — this is the #2 source of bugs):**
 - If interactive elements are real `<button>` tags, native browser styling (default white/gray background, borders, padding) will show through and